The 5 Challenges You Will Face When Hiring Cross-Platform Developers

 There is a real battle for highly skilled cross-platform developers.
 Poaching of professionals from other companies is now more widespread in the IT industry than ever before.

 All this confirms that the process of hiring a good IT professional is a problem that standard methods cannot solve.
-In our experience, an effective approach to finding IT professionals is to visit thematic forums, freelance resources, and job boards.
+In our experience, an effective approach to finding an IT solutions provider is to visit thematic forums, freelance resources, and job boards.
 But this leads to a new challenge – assessing the level of the developer’s competence.

 Lack of clear criteria for assessing the level of developer’s competence